 Utilizing the Purple Plu\$ Dollars (declining balance) feature of the ID card is optional.
-Purple Plu\$ declining balance accounts will be activated upon initial deposit by the cardholder.
+The Purple Plu\$ Plan will be activated upon initial deposit by the cardholder through the mobile GET app or get.Cboard.com/mountunion/.

 You must present your own ID card in order to purchase products or services; it must be presented at the time of purchase and shall be the only means of accessing the cardholder's account.
-The card can be used at all participating locations.
+The card can be used at all participating locations on campus.
 The Card is the property of the University of Mount Union and is non-transferable.
 The cardholder may be required to sign a receipt for goods.
 The card may be deactivated and retained by a University of Mount Union official when presented by any cardholder making inappropriate or illegal use of it.
 Misuse, alteration, or destruction of the Purple Plu\$ Card may result in disciplinary action.